carolinafishes/carolinafishes.github.io/_posts/software/2015-01-08-phyinformR_manual2.md

 comments: true
 show_meta: false
 ---
-This is a two part tutorial. <a href='https://carolinafishes.github.io/software/phyinformR_manual/'>Part Part 1 focuses on the generation of PI profiles</a>
+This is a two part tutorial. <a href='https://carolinafishes.github.io/software/phyinformR_manual/'>Part 1 focuses on the generation of PI profiles</a>
 <br>
-This part two focuses on advanced features, visualizations, and calculations of quartet resolution probabilities
+This part focuses on advanced features, visualizations, and calculations of quartet resolution probabilities

 <h3>4.
 Resolution probability quantification</h3>
 Townsend et al. (2012) introduced theory that takes into the account the interplay of site rates, time, and internode length between species divergences to assess the predicted probabilty of data contributing to accurate topological resolution